Q. I have some “old iron” that has sentimental value to me, my family, are you able to use it to make me a knife?

 Q. How long will it take for my order to arrive?

-A. I can usually start and complete the order 8-12 weeks after full payment, depending on how many are already on my production list – a timescale will be emailed to you directly.
+A. I estimate to complete and post the order 8-12 weeks after full payment, depending on how many are already on my production list – a timescale will be emailed to you directly.
 Please ask if a significant delivery date is important to you and I’ll do my best to meet this.